mpv-player/mpv/DOCS/man/options.rst

     Each use of the ``--glsl-shader`` option will add another file to the internal list of shaders, while ``--glsl-shaders`` takes a list of files, and overwrites the internal list with it.
-The latter is a path list option (see `List Options`_ for details).
+The latter is a string list option (see `List Options`_ for details).

     .. warning::